sandy98/node-simple-router/README.md

   res.end ""
 ```
-Essentially, what you get is an object labeled 'multipart-data' added to the body of the request.
+Essentially, what you get is an array labeled 'multipart-data' added to the body of the request.
+Each of its members
+will have some, or all of the following properties (some may lack "filename")

+-   *contentDisposition*

+    Just for reference.
+This will always be "form-data"

+-   *fieldName*

+    The name of the input element that originated the current member of the array.

+-   *fileName*

+    This will only exist if the originating field is <input type="file">

+-   *fileData*

+    This and the following may be somewhat misleading names, because as has been noted the object may not be a
+    file.
+Regardless, it contains whatever was in the originating field.
+If this was a text input type, it will be
+    the contents input by the user.
+If it was a file, it will be its contents.
+    Its worth noting that in order for this to work accurately, the request input has been previously determined as
+    binary by the router, like so: ``` req.setEncoding('binary') ```

+-   *fileLen*

+    Length of fileData

+-   *contentType*

+    Mimetype of the fileData, as sent by the browser.
+Things like 'text/plain', 'image/jpeg', etc

 ## Complementary topics
 ###I) Default options